JonathonLuiten/TrackEval/docs/RobMOTS-Official/Readme.md

 Timesteps are the same as the frame names for the supplied images.
 These start at 0.

-Track IDs must be unique across all classes with a frame.
+Track IDs must be unique across all classes within a frame.
 They can be non-unique across different sequences.

 The mapping of class numbers to class names can be found is [this file](trackeval/datasets/rob_mots_classmap.py).
 Note that this is the same as used in Detectron 2, and is the default COCO class ordering with the unused numbers removed.